Last Updated on: 10th August 2024, 11:56 pm

 Cameras:

-I read about protecting your camera from condensation when taking photos in a cold environment, then bringing it into a warm place.
-It is recommended to put your camera and lens in a sealable plastic/airtight bag while you are outside, before bringing it inside from the cold, so that the air inside the bag can gradually warm up and cause condensation to form.
+To protect your camera from condensation when taking photos in a cold environment then bringing it into a warm place, it is recommended to put your camera and lens in a sealable/airtight plastic bag while you are outside, before bringing it inside from the cold, so that the air inside the bag can gradually warm up and cause condensation to form outside the bag, instead of on or inside your camera.

 What I DO suggest is you bring spare or stronger batteries depending on what type you already have.
 I bought a new stronger battery and it did fine, the only problem was the cold.
 On my day, I stayed out at night longer at the Sun Island snow sculpture park.
 The cold caused my metal camera lens to stay stuck outside the camera body, it would not retract and therefore I could not use the camera afterwards for the rest of the night, despite me going inside a cafe to warm up.
 It did not work – mind you the cafe wasn’t very warm inside and we stayed for about an hour to wait for the coloured laser light show.
 I had to use my phone for the rest of the night, hence the poorer quality.
 The camera lens returned to normal after I went back to my hotel, but I did not notice how long it took, as I had forgotten about it and went to get dinner.

-To save space, fold not roll your fluffy and thick winter clothes (jackets and pants) and put them in a plastic sealable airtight bag, then seal and squeeze the air out simultaneously.
+To save space, fold not roll your fluffy and thick winter clothes (jackets and pants) and put them in a plastic sealable airtight bag, then squeeze the air out before sealing.

 What else to bring

-I had no problems with drinking bottled water during the day when it was around -7°C. It was like drinking water from the fridge.
+I had no problems with drinking bottled water (kept in my day bag) during the day when it was around -7°C outside.
+It was like drinking cold water from the fridge.
 Any colder and you’d probably need an insulated flask.
 Chinese people is obsessed with hot water, so the airport and train stations have hot water dispensers.
-You’ll need a heat proof container, a mug or insulated flask to get it.
+You’ll need a heat proof container, a mug, or insulated flask to get it.
 If you bring your own cup instant noodles, you can even eat that while waiting for a late train or something.

 Because Harbin is so dry in winter, I suggest you bring moisturiser and maybe even lip balm.
 I brought normal face cream and after just 2 days I really needed a thicker moisturiser.